 This overwhelming memorial wall stands sentry to the Museum proper and commemorates all New Zealanders lost in conflict.
 A veil of water descends from its towering height.
 Symbolising tears of mourning and renewed life, as it flows down the greenstone face, voices through speakers echo continuously reading in alphabetical order, the names of the fallen.
 This reading of the names is combined with special songs (Waiata) and prayers (Karakia).

-At the wall, a touch screen computer enables visitors to search for information on lost family or friends, they can select and hear the name read from speakers for their own special moment of remembrance and if they wish obtain a Memorial Certificate as a memento of their visit.
+At the wall, a touch screen computer enables visitors to search for information on lost family or friends, they can select and hear the name read from speakers for their own special moment of remembrance and if they wish, obtain a Memorial Certificate as a memento of their visit.

-Against the European, the Maori traditional way of fighting with clubbing weapons such as Taiaha and Patu was ineffective against a disciplined bayonet charge and concentrated fire power, so the Maori adapted European systems designed to fight on more equal terms.
+When fighting the European, the Maori traditional way of fighting with clubbing weapons such as Taiaha and Patu was ineffective against a disciplined bayonet charge and concentrated fire power, so the Maori adapted European systems designed to fight on more equal terms.
 They built pa systems containing bunkers to protect themselves from shellfire from guns such as this one and to break up the disciplined advance.

 The northern wars were fought over sovereignty and consisted of four main battles including Hone Heke’s chopping down the flagpole at Kororareka (now known as Russell).

 Further wars were fought in the 1850s and 1860s over land issues in the Waiarapa, Taranaki and the Waikato.
-The Maori fought on the side of the British Crown.
+Some Maori fought on the side of the British Crown.
 Those Maori hostile to the Crown won some of the battles but the Imperial and locally raised troops kept on advancing and eventually won the war by occupying the land, and exhausting the enemy into surrender.

 New Zealand’s first overseas war was the Second South African War, sometimes also called the Boer War.
 British officials created the war to gain control of the gold and diamonds deposits in Transvaal.
 NZ decided to help fight for the Empire and sent 6500 mounted troops to assist the British efforts.
 Virtually every man in NZ was desperately keen to get to war so the first soldiers to go were selected on the basis of who could afford to go.
-If you could provide your own horse, rifle and equipment, such as this gentleman is wearing here, to the tune of about 25 pounds then you could go to war.
+If you could provide your own horse, rifle and equipment – such as this gentleman is wearing here – to the tune of about 25 pounds then you could go to war.
 The first two of the 10 contingents paid their own way.

-New Zealand raised a force to fight in Europe and sent a brigade of mounted riflemen and a brigade of infantry which after meeting up with the Australians, was diverted to Egypt.
-These colonial troops from Australia and New Zealand were thought to be inferior soldiers so when an operation was planned to take the Gallipoli peninsula, the Australian and New Zealand Army Corps (ANZAC’s) was chosen to take part in the diversionary attack halfway up the peninsula.
+New Zealand raised a force to fight in Europe and sent a brigade of mounted riflemen and a brigade of infantry, which after meeting up with the Australians, was diverted to Egypt.
+These colonial troops from Australia and New Zealand were thought to be inferior soldiers, so when an operation was planned to take the Gallipoli peninsula, the Australian and New Zealand Army Corps (ANZAC’s) was chosen to take part in the diversionary attack halfway up the peninsula.
 The idea was to free up the Dardanelles so ships could get through to the Russian ports.